jeremyjosol/MusicOrganizer/README.md

 # Spotify Clone

-This Spotify Clone application currently allows a user to:
+This application currently allows a user to:

 * **Create and manage albums**
   > _Add albums by specifying their names and artists_.